bluesquall/okeanidanalysis/INSTALL.md

 Dependencies
 ------------
-The python package requirements are listed in a `pip`-compatible requirements file: `requirements.txt`.
+The python package requirements are listed in a `pip`-compatible requirements
+file: `requirements.txt`.

-The major requirements can be installed using the standard approach for your OS, or using `pip`.
-I personally prefer `pip` because it gives more flexible control over python packages, and even allows you to install a specific revision directly from a version control system.
+The major requirements can be installed using the standard approach for your operating system.
+For the `python` dependencies, we recommend using `pip` because it gives more flexible control over python packages, and also allows you to install a specific revision directly from a version control system.

 You will need: